User experience score

-User experience score in Dynatrace is a single metric that categorizes every session recorded with Real User Monitoring.
+In Dynatrace, the user experience score is a metric that categorizes every user session recorded with Real User Monitoring.

-To determine these categories, Dynatrace applies performance metrics, error metrics, and usability metrics on each recorded session.
-These metrics, when combined with the information derived about user flow, are used to calculate User experience score.
+To determine these categories, Dynatrace applies performance, error, and usability indicators to each recorded session.
+These indicators, when combined with the information derived from user flow, are used to calculate the user experience score.

-It also takes into account issues such as slow performance, rage clicks, errors occurring right at the end of a user session, and other usability problems that can cause the user to abandon the session.
+It also takes into account issues such as slow performance, rage clicks and taps, errors, and other usability problems that can lead the user to abandon the session.

-Use the slider under Threshold for Frustrating user experience to define the percentage of Frustrating user actions beyond which the user session will be considered Frustrated.
+In the Threshold for Frustrating user experience box, enter the percentage of Frustrating user actions beyond which a user session is considered Frustrating.

-Use the slider under Threshold for Satisfying user experience to define the minimum percentage of Satisfying user actions required to consider a user session Satisfied.
+In the Threshold for Satisfying user experience box, enter the minimum percentage of Satisfying user actions required to consider a session Satisfying.

 Calculate the user experience score

-As soon as session starts being recorded, the following process is applied to calculate its User experience score:
+As soon as a session starts being recorded, the following process is applied to calculate its user experience score:

-- Each element of the session is assigned a weight and is classified as Frustrated, Satisfied, or Tolerating.
-For instance, elements such as crashes, error events, and rage clicks are all classified as Frustrated.
+- Each element of the session is assigned a weight and is classified as Frustrating, Tolerable, or Satisfying.
+For instance, elements such as crashes, error events, rage clicks, and rage taps are all classified as Frustrating.

 - For each of these categories, the total weight of the elements is calculated.
-For example, F is the total weight of Frustrated elements, S is the total weight of Satisfied elements, and T is the total weight of Tolerating elements.
+For example, F is the total weight of Frustrating elements, S is the total weight of Satisfying elements, and T is the total weight of Tolerable elements.

 - The total weight of all these categories is calculated: Total=F+S+T